MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 > [!NOTE]
 >
->* RSC for chat scope is available in [public developer preview](../../resources/dev-preview/developer-preview-intro.md) only.
+>* Application RSC permissions for chat scope are available in [public developer preview](../../resources/dev-preview/developer-preview-intro.md) only.
 >* If a chat has a meeting or a call associated with it, then the relevant RSC permissions apply to those resources as well.

 ## Types of RSC permissions